The Basic REST API Approach

 Permissions and Data Access Control

-There is no special permission required for an Adaptive user to be able to access web services.
+There is no special permission required for a user to be able to access web services.
 However, the user making the web service request must have the required permissions to actually perform the action being requested.
 For example, to call the importData web service method, a user must have the Import permission.

 In addition, the web service methods restrict the output of each call to the set of data visible to the user making the request.
 For example, the exportData web service method limits the data returned to the data found on the set of levels owned by the calling user.